Get started with Power Apps

 1 – Left navigation pane

-Find what you need with the new left navigation pane.
-If this is the first time, you're signing in to the Power Apps home page the left navigation pane will show the following menu items:
+Find what you need with the left navigation pane.
+When you sign in to Power Apps home page the left navigation pane shows the following menu items:

 - Home: Takes you to the Power Apps home page.

 - Create: Create apps as such as canvas apps, model-driven apps, chatbots, and AI models.